Monish712/Blended-Labs-2025-26-Even/Ex. 5 Build a Database Server/README.md

-# Lab 5 – Build a Database Server (AWS)
+# Lab 4 – Working with Amazon Elastic Block Store (EBS)

 ## Author

-* **Name**:SANDEEP S
+* **Name**:PAKANATI MONISH
-* **Register Number**: 212224230239
+* **Register Number**: 212224240109
-* **Date of Submission**: 22.05.2026

 ---

 ## Objective

-The objective of this experiment is to understand how to deploy and configure a database server in AWS.
-This lab focuses on launching an EC2 instance, installing a database management system (DBMS), configuring basic database settings, creating a sample database, and validating connectivity to the database server.
+The objective of this experiment is to understand how Amazon Elastic Block Store (EBS) provides persistent block-level storage for EC2 instances.
+This lab focuses on creating and attaching an EBS volume, formatting and mounting it on an EC2 instance, storing data, and verifying data persistence after instance reboot.

 ---